Each January, the County’s Department of Real Estate Assessments mails notices of assessment to each property owner in Arlington, which state:

 For most properties, land is assessed on a per site basis, recognizing that larger or smaller lots do not proportionately increase or decrease from typical market values.

-Residential assessments are based on neighborhood sales occurring during the fiscal year (July 1 through August 30) with emphasis on the sales from Jan. – June.
+Residential assessments are based on neighborhood sales occurring during the fiscal year September 1, 2013 through August 31, 2014.

 - if a property sells for $400,000.
 Arlington’s estimate of land value is $200,000, its estimate of building value is $160,000, and the resultant total value is $360,000.